axelmotyka/react-native-workshop/readme.md

 ## Android Studio or XCode
 If you prefere Android Studio or XCode - install one or both just as you like!
-The iOS emulator is running much better than the Android emulator!
 *But you must install one of them*

 ### [Optional] Install Android Studio